ritazaarour/LoL-GameTimePrediction/index.md

 ##### Mid Recall Chi-square: 523.38
 ##### Mid Recall p-value: 0.00

 Both p-values are well below a threshold of 0.05, so we reject both null hypotheses.
+This means that there is a difference in model performance by region and we reject the null hypothsis.
+We also see a signficant difference in predictions for the Mid position, so we reject that null hypothesis and conclude that our model performs differently across regions for the Mid position.

 #### Fairness Conclusion
 Although overall regional performance disparities exist, the fairness issue is highly concentrated in the Mid role, which exhibits a recall disparity of 36.8 percentage points across regions.
 In contrast, Jungle and Support are relatively stable, suggesting that the model’s fairness issues are role-specific rather than universally distributed.
 The differences in overall recall and recall for the Mid position are statistically significant.